ThorstenDoherr/searchengine/doc/searchengine.md

 keeps the last 40 harmonized words.

 ### Custom Preparers
 Custom preparers are mostly used to standardize and automatize regular harmonization activities before matching.
 If you use the SearchEngine regularly and caught yourself by repeating the same harmonization steps over and over, you should think about implementing this routine as a preparer.
 In general, the pre-processing effort depends on the search context and the particularities of the involved languages.
 For example, the English language is relatively effortless and usually does not require custom preparer.
 On the other hand, for the German language custom preparer may improve the search success noticeably because it allows the contraction of words.
 Especially street names are affected by inconsistent usage of this feature.
 The Github package has a sub-directory "preparer" with a (hopefully) growing collection of preparer definitions.
 The file "searchengine_firma_strasse.xml" contains preparers to handle German firm and street names.
-The street name preparer "STRASSE" separates the most common street types, like "Stra√üe", "Allee", "Platz", "Weg" and so on, from any preceding street names.
+The street name preparer "STRASSE" separates the most common street types, like "Straﬂe", "Allee", "Platz", "Weg" and so on, from any preceding street names.
 The firm name preparer "FIRMA" harmonizes abbreviations and legal form variations.
 To make those preparers available, you have to copy the corresponding xml-files into the engine directory.

 At startup, the SearchEngine scans the engine directory for xml-files that start with "searchengine", like "SearchEngine.xml", "searchengine_my_preparers.xml" and so on.
 It will extract all preparers from those files to be used for search type definitions of the <b>create</b> command.
 If an error is found in a definition, it will be reported in the structure string.
 Every preparer must have a unique name over all xml-files in the engine directory including built-in preparers.
 After you have used custom preparers to create a SearchEngine, you should not make any changes to the participating preparers.